ctil/fin-tilt/README.md

 # Fin-Tilt

-Fin-Tilt is a command-line tool for managing and rebalancing your stock portfolio based on a configuration file and a CSV file containing your current portfolio values.
+Fin-Tilt is a command-line tool for managing and rebalancing your stock portfolio based on a configuration file that specifies a desired asset allocation and a CSV file containing your current portfolio values.
 It is based on the CSV file that Fidelity provides.
+The name Fin Tilt was inspired by the classic game [Full Tilt!
+Pinball](https://en.wikipedia.org/wiki/Full_Tilt!_Pinball).

 ## Installation